ntsim/rscs-in-2025/slides.md

 layout: default
 ---

-# The server component tax
+# Adoption barriers

 <v-clicks>

 - It's a **paradigm shift** - need to learn new programming model
 - Hard for larger projects to migrate
-- Server components aren't needed for every application
+- Server components aren't needed for _every_ application

 </v-clicks>